-In this field-oriented laboratory, students will explore aspects of plant form and growth, acquire basic skills for plant identification, and learn to recognize on sight the most common plant families in the western United States.
+In this field oriented laboratory, students will explore aspects of body form and growth that characterize different plant groups, acquire basic skills for plant identification, and learn to recognize on sight the most common plant families in the western United States.
 At least one lab will be substituted by a field trip, and all students will be required to make a plant collection.
 This lab course is designed for non-majors, and meets concurrently with Biology 229.
 One three-hour laboratory per week.
 Corequisite: Biology 122.
 Lab fee: maximum $20.

 130 Conservation Biology